Public Holiday Calendar 2020 also available now!

 DeepavaliSunday , 27 October 2019*

 Deepavali, also known as Diwali and, popularly, the Festival of Lights, is an Indian holiday/festival celebrated by Indians, especially by adherents of Hinduism, Sikhism and Jainism.

-* Since Year 2016, the exact date of Deepavali will be confirmed by the Hindu Endowments Board the year before.
+* Since Year 2016, the exact date of Deepavali has been confirmed by the Hindu Endowments Board the year before.
 In previous years, the date of Deepavali for that year was subject to change and updated in the months of March/April of the year.